anysource-AI/anysource-infra/aws-terraform-ecs/README.md

-# Anysource Infrastructure
+# Anysource ECS Infrastructure

-Deploy Anysource on AWS with Terraform.
-Choose from simple HTTP deployments to enterprise-grade HTTPS configurations.
+Deploy Anysource on AWS ECS using Terraform.
+This infrastructure supports development to enterprise-grade production deployments with automated scaling, managed databases, and SSL certificates.

 ## Quick Start